ZofiaSamsel/P300_speller_machine_learning_classification/README.md

 ## **File descriptions**

-**ChannelsLocation.csv**: information for each channel to a topographical representation of multichannel EEG.
+1) **FIFY folder**:

-**train.zip**: Training set made of 16 subjects who had gone through 5 sessions, for a total of 80 Data_S*_Sess*.csv files.
+Folder with the set made of 16 subjects who had gone through 5 sessions, for a total of 80 Data_S*_Sess*.fif files.
 60 feedbacks were provided in each session except the fifth one for which 100 feedbacks were provided.
+Data after the pre-processing.

+2) **train folder**:
+     * **ChannelsLocation.csv**: information for each channel to a topographical representation of multichannel EEG.
+     * Set made of 16 subjects who had gone through 5 sessions, for a total of 80 Data_S*_Sess*.csv files.
+60 feedbacks were provided in each session except the fifth one for which 100 feedbacks were provided.
-**TrainLabels.csv**: the expected labels  for the training set.
+     * **TrainLabels.csv**: the expected labels  for the training set.

-**SampleSubmission.csv**: Sample submission file in the correct format
+3) **grupa_p300_speller.ipynb**: the Colab notebook with the program.

 ## **Preprocessing**